sifive/vcdrom/readme/vscode-dev-env.md

 ### Start Chrome in Remote Debug Mode

+I recommend using the CLI approach first just to ensure you get things working properly.
+Then consider using the "launch" launch configurations after that.
+The CLI launch is better at communicating problems when getting things setup, or when things start going sideways.
+#### Launch from the CLI

 In order to attach Visual Studio Code to Chrome, Chrome needs to be started in remote debug mode.

 First ensure that no Chrome instances are running.
 This will ensure that FS does not use a running instance that is not running in debug mode.